Engineering a New Product from Your Initial Concept

 Upon request, we are happy to sign a non-disclosure agreement with you where we agree to keep your product design and concept confidential.
 We have a standard NDA we can provide, or we can work with your NDA.

-Once you’ve made the decision to work with us, our engineer may produce some initial computer-generated renderings to give you a feel for what your product would look like.
+Once you’ve made the decision to work with us, the engineers may produce some initial computer-generated renderings to give you a feel for what your product would look like.
 Here are several renderings:

 The next step will be to create first generation drawings of all parts.
 These drawings will include all dimensions, tolerances, material, and finish requirements.
 A 3d model may also be created, in stp file format.
 Here is an example of a 2D drawing as described above: